Background-level reconstruction of scalar-field potentials from dark-energy histories and comparison with analytic potential families: Conclusions

-Looking ahead, the framework can be extended in several directions that directly build on the present results.
-A first step is to move beyond the benchmark histories and perform a fully data-driven reconstruction of $\rho_{\rm de}(z)$ (or equivalently $E(z)$) from cosmological observations, propagating the resulting uncertainties into $V_{\rm tar}(\phi)$ and the potential-space likelihood.
-A second step is to incorporate perturbation-level observables (e.g.\ the growth of cosmic structure and CMB anisotropies) to test whether background-level preferred potentials remain viable once dynamical and stability requirements are imposed.
-For histories that necessarily cross the NEC boundary (such as \texttt{CPL}-type phantom-divide crossings with $\rho_{\rm de}>0$), it is also natural to use the reconstruction as a guide for explicit completions (quintom sectors or non-canonical dynamics) and to ask which completions reproduce the effective one-dimensional target with minimal additional structure.
 Finally, forthcoming high-precision data from surveys such as DESI and DES~\cite{DESI:2025zgx,DES:2025sig}, Euclid~\cite{Amendola:2016saw,Euclid:2019clj,Euclid:2021qvm}, and LSST~\cite{LSST:2008ijt,Zhan:2017uwu,LSSTDarkEnergyScience:2018jkl} will substantially sharpen late-time expansion constraints and thereby tighten the mapping between phenomenological reconstructions and field-space requirements.
-In parallel, it would be particularly interesting to pursue a fully data-driven reconstruction of the scalar-field potential directly from observational datasets (e.g.\ DESI and DES~\cite{DESI:2025zgx,DES:2025sig} or Pantheon+~\cite{Brout:2022vxf}) without assuming a specific parametric form for $\rho_{\rm de}(z)$, providing a more agnostic route toward identifying the dynamics responsible for cosmic acceleration.
+In parallel, it would be particularly interesting to pursue a fully data-driven reconstruction of the scalar field potential directly from observational datasets (e.g. DESI and DES~\cite{DESI:2025zgx,DES:2025sig} or Pantheon+~\cite{Brout:2022vxf}) without assuming a specific parametric form for $\rho_{\rm de}(z)$, providing a more agnostic route toward identifying the dynamics responsible for cosmic acceleration.